About YouByYou Books

 'A Celebration of Battle Abbey School 1912-2012 was a wonderful project to work on, reading through old school magazines and receiving reminiscences from former pupils.

 Anna's organisational skills and help with editorial decisions have been invaluable, gently steering the project in the right direction.
-Alison Tumer, the designer, has given the book a contemporary look with subtle changes through the decades.
+Alison Renno, the designer, has given the book a contemporary look with subtle changes through the decades.
 Everyone at Battle Abbey School is very pleased with the result.'